Nathan Boone: Biography

 He participated in the Black Hawk War in 1832.
 After the conclusion of those hostilities, he entered the regular army as captain in the United States Regiment of Dragoons, direct predecessor of the 1st Cavalry Regiment (United States Army), the regiment's first commander being Colonel Dodge.
 He participated in the First Dragoon Expedition, notable for making the first contact between the United States federal government and the southern plains Indians.
 His army service further included participation in the Second Dragoon Expedition, surveying the boundaries between the Creek and Cherokee Indian nations, and leading his own expedition into the southwestern plains in 1843.
 In 1847, he was made major in the army, and lieutenant-colonel in 1853.
 In 1853, Nathan Boone resigned and retired to his home in Ash Grove, Greene County, Missouri, where he died in 1856.

-In the fall of 1851, Nathan Boone and his wife Olive were interviewed by Wisconsin Historical Society archivist Lyman C. Draper concerning his famous father.
+In the fall of 1851, Nathan Boone and his wife Olive Van Bibber were interviewed by Wisconsin Historical Society archivist Lyman C. Draper concerning his famous father.
 Along with the interviews, Boone presented Draper with a collection of family papers.
 Draper wrote a manuscript about Daniel Boone which was finally published as an edited and annotated version in 1998.